kowalskiw/fireeng-tools/README.md

 whole repository.

-* `sif-tools` - structural fire engineering with SAFIR®, pre and postprocessing, simulations running;
+* `structures` - structural fire engineering with SAFIR®, pre and postprocessing, simulations running;

 * `evacuation` - pre and postprocessing of evacuation simulations with Pathfinder/FDS+Evac;